 Various forms of financial assistance are available to continuing graduate students in the Department of Germanic Studies.
 These include:

-- Dissertation Year Fellowships and Edwards Fellowships are awarded by the University Graduate School to outstanding advanced students; stipends vary.
+- Dissertation Year Fellowships: awarded by The University Graduate School to outstanding advanced students; stipends vary.

-- Pending area of specialization, doctoral students from the Department of Germanic Studies are also eligible to apply for dissertation fellowships from other programs such as the Center for Eighteenth-Century Studies.
+- Dissertation Fellowships: awarded by the department annually to one or two advanced graduate students who are in the process of completing their dissertation.
+Pending area of specialization, doctoral students from the Department of Germanic Studies are also eligible to apply for dissertation fellowships from other programs, such as the Center for Eighteenth-Century Studies.

-- Each year, the Institute of German Studies and the Department award summer fellowships to two or three students on the basis of a research proposal.
+- Summer Fellowships: awarded by the Institute of German Studies and our department to two or three students on the basis of their research proposals.

-- Travel grants for students giving papers at scholarly conferences are also available.
-These are awarded by the College of Arts and Sciences in amounts up to $300.
-Our department also makes financial awards up to $300 for conference presentations, so that a student who is on the program of a professional meeting will receive partial (and may receive full) reimbursement of travel expenses.
+- Travel Grants: for students giving papers at scholarly conferences.
+These are awarded by the College of Arts and Sciences in amounts up to $500.
+Our department also makes financial awards for conference presentations, so that a student who is on the program of a professional meeting will receive partial (and may receive full) reimbursement of travel expenses.
 The department approves one award per student per year.